11 Lessons Learned from 4 years of Intermittent Fasting: The Good and Bad.

 Thankfully, I came across this idea of ‘eating by listening to your body’ whilst reading the work of internationally renowned holistic health expert, Paul Chek—specifically, in his book How to Eat Move and Be Healthy.

 The key lesson here is to consistently listen to your body and experiment with different foods for optimal health.

 3. Intermittent fasting simplifies your life.

-I eat one or two major meals a day, I don’t obsess about what I eat and still make consistent progress to improve my strength and health every day.
+I eat one or two major meals a day—without obsessing over what to eat—and still make consistent progress towards achieving my health goals.